 Alexis received his Juris Doctorate degree from Brooklyn Law School, where he focused his studies on intellectual property law, entertainment law and technology law.
 Prior to law school, Alexis worked at the law firm of Simpson Thacher & Bartlett.
 Alexis was a founding partner of Mavronicolas Mueller & Dee LLP, the precursor firm to MLG.
 Prior to that, Alexis worked at the law firm of Cowan, DeBaets, Abrahams & Sheppard LLP, where he served as counsel for A&E, Oxygen Network, CourtTV, PlumTV, Glenn Beck, and the Recording Industry Association of America.

 Before beginning his legal career, Alexis worked as a software and web developer and network administrator.
-Information systems and online technologies are not merely recent or passing interests for Alexis.
-His exposure to these types of technologies began at an early age, tracing from his Commodore 64 and early bulletin board systems, to the network technologies of the nascent Internet, leading Alexis to pursue an Information System degree from the University of North Carolina at Chapel Hill, with a double major in English.
-Alexis remains actively involved in the startup community, and contributes to projects on online open-source software communities like GitHub.
+His exposure to these types of technologies began at an early age, tracing from his Commodore 64 and early bulletin board systems, to the network technologies of the nascent Internet, leading Alexis to pursue degrees in Information Systems and English from the University of North Carolina at Chapel Hill.
+Alexis remains actively involved in the startup community, and has contributed to open-source projects.
 This real-world experience provides Alexis with valuable context for technology-oriented transactions.

 Alexis is fluent in German and conversant in French.